Sarah Purser: Glass (An Túr Gloine)

 Sarah Purser financed An Túr Gloine (The Tower of Glass), a stained glass cooperative, at 24 Upper Pembroke and ran it from its inauguration in 1903 until her retirement in 1940.
-Michael Healy (1873-1941) was the first of a number of distinguished recruits, such as Catherine O'Brien (1882-1963), Evie Hone (1894-1955), Wilhelmina Geddes (1887-1955), Beatrice Elvery (1881-1970) and Ethel Rhind (c.1879 -1952).
+Michael Healy was the first of a number of distinguished recruits, such as Catherine O'Brien, Evie Hone, Wilhelmina Geddes, Beatrice Elvery, Ethel Rhind, or the Belgian painter Marthe Donas.
 Purser was determined the stained glass workshop should adhere to true Arts and Crafts philosophy: 'Each window is the work of one artist who makes the sketch and cartoon and selects and paints every morsel of glass him or herself'.

 Purser did not produce many items of stained glass herself.
 Most of the stained glass works were painted by other members of the cooperative, presumably under her direction.
-Two early works, 1904, were St. Ita for St. Brendan's Cathedral, Loughrea and The Good Shepard for St. Columba's College, Dublin.
-Her last stained glass work is thought to be The Good Shepard and the Good Samaritan, 1926, for the Church of Ireland at Killucan, Co.
-Westmeath.
+Two early works, 1904, were St. Ita for St. Brendan's Cathedral, Loughrea and The Good Shepherd for St. Columba's College, Dublin.
+Her last stained glass work is thought to be The Good Shepherd and the Good Samaritan, 1926, for the Church of Ireland at Killucan, County Westmeath.

 Legacy

 Purser is commemorated by a plaque on Harcourt Terrace.
-The Post issued a commemorative stamp for her as part of a series on "Pioneering Women" in 2020.
+An Post issued a commemorative stamp for her as part of a series on "Pioneering Women" in 2020.

-Various portraits painted by Purser are held in the National Gallery of Ireland.
+Various portraits painted by Purser are held in the National Gallery of Ireland, the Ulster Museum and the Hugh Lane Gallery.

-Archives relating to Sarah Purser are housed in the Centre for the Study of Irish Art, National Gallery of Ireland.
+Archives relating to Sarah Purser are housed in the Centre for the Study of Irish Art, National Gallery of Ireland and in the National Library of Ireland.
 An Túr Gloine archive is held in the Centre for the Study of Irish Art, National Gallery of Ireland.

+An exhibition of Purser's work was held at Dublin's Municipal Gallery of Modern Art (now Hugh Lane Gallery) in 1974 to mark the 50th anniversary of the founding of the FNCI.
+The National Gallery of Ireland mounted ‘Sarah Purser: Private Worlds’ in 2023-4, and Hugh Lane Gallery exhibited ‘More Power to You: Sarah Purser – A Force for Irish Art’ from 10 July 2024 to 5 January 2025.